sosudo/HiderJS/README.md

 <br>
 You can also just download the ```hider.js``` file and use it how you want to.
 <br>
-Finally, make sure to look at the example HTML file that uses the CDN to make a simple Hider-enabled disguising website.
+Finally, make sure to look at the example HTML file that uses the CDN to make a simple Hider-enabled disguising website.<br>
+You can see the example in action <a href="https://imperial-industries.github.io/HiderJS/index.html">here</a>.